ScalefreeCOM/datavault4dbt-snowflake-demo/README.md

 Check out explanations of the Data Vault model in the wiki!

-## Installation
+## Usage

 1. Clone this repository to your local machine.
-2. Create a new Virtual Environment (python) and activate it.
+2. Create and activate a new Python Virtual Environment.
-3. Install dbt for Snowflake with   `pip install dbt-snowflake`
+3. Install dbt for Snowflake with `pip install dbt-snowflake`.
-4. If not there already, create a new file called _profiles.yml_ within your local user account folder, e.g. `C:\Users\tkirschke\.dbt\profiles.yml`
+4. If not there already, create a new file called `profiles.yml` within your local user account folder, e.g. `C:\Users\username\.dbt\profiles.yml`
-5. Add a new profile by adding this block of code to your _profiles.yml_:
+5. Add a new profile by adding this block of code to your `profiles.yml`:
     ```
     datavault4dbt_snowflake_demo:
     outputs: